 Lucky replied “Right, like we have to take our country into our own hands, just like Japan.”

-Mathias laughs and says, “You may get thrown out of town.
+Mathias laughed and said, “You may get thrown out of town.
 South Africa is a human basket case.
 The most dangerous place for a black person to walk at midnight is Capetown, but no body dare says it.
-You criticize what you are safe from... unless you want to be a martyr like Faydah.”
+You criticize what you are safe from...
+Unless you want to be a martyr like Faydah.”

 Andy changed the subject, and said, “I used to want to be a pen dealer, with a mobile store, so I can set up shop anywhere.
 My favorite is Papermate, the infamous Flair pen.
 So what is yours?”